adCenter -

 Cost per Click (CPC) -

-A common way to pay for search engine and other types of online advertising, CPC means you pay a pre-determined amount each time someone clicks on your advertisement to visit your site.
-You usually set a top amount you are willing to pay per click for each search term, and the amount you pay will be equal or less to that amount, depending on the particular search engine and your competitors’ bids.
-Also referred to as Pay Per Click (PPC) or Paid Search Marketing.
+search engines, CPC means you pay a pre-determined amount each time someone clicks on your advertisement to visit your site.
+You usually set a top amount that you are willing to pay per click for each search term, and the amount you pay will be equal or less to that amount, depending on the particular search engine and your competitors’ bids.
+Also referred to as Pay Per Click (PPC) or

 Cost per Impression (CPM) -

-A common internet marketing cost structure, especially for banner advertising.
+banner advertising.
 You agree to pay a set cost for every 1,000 Impressions your ad receives.
 Search engine marketing may involve CPM costs for Contextual Advertising.
-This internet advertising pay structure should really be called Cost per 1,000 Impressions.
+This internet advertising pay structure should really be called Cost per 1,000 Impressions, but it generally gets shortened because the idea remains the same, the concept being that of paying for impressions.

 Crawler -